-- ♦ Continuing the trail steward program which has proven to be an effective management tool to educate visitors and reduce the number of emergency responses. - Providing portable toilets to address sanitary concerns because the closest public restrooms are more than two miles away at Kēōkea Beach Park. - Re-designating the current lookout area for cultural/special access to honor this wahi pana and offer the space for local families to engage in cultural practices. - Providing official parking for 20 vehicles plus two designated stalls for on-duty trail stewards.
-Of the available parking stalls, - Dedicating a number of stalls for Hawai'i residents available on a first-come, first-served basis. - Implementing a managed parking reservation system required for non-Hawai'i residents for the stalls not dedicated for Hawai'i residents. - ♦ Designating and enforcing "No Parking" zones along 'Akoni Pule Highway. - Restoring and maintaining the historic trail, including restricting public use as needed to steward resources.
+- ♦ Develop and conduct targeted public educational outreach. - Continue the trail steward program which has proven to be an effective management tool to educate visitors and reduce the number of emergency responses. - Provide portable toilets to address sanitary concerns, as the closest public restrooms are more than two miles away at Kēōkea Beach Park. - Re-designate the current lookout area for cultural/special access to honor this wahi pana and provide space for local families to engage in cultural practices. - Provide parking for approximately 20 vehicles plus two designated stalls for on-duty trail stewards. - Parking for Hawai'i residents will be available without fees or reservations.
+However, non-Hawai'i residents will need to make an advance reservation, which will incur a fee.
+Reservations are open to everyone. - ♦ Designate and enforce "No Parking" zones along 'Akoni Pule Highway. - Restore and maintain the historic trail, including restricting public use as needed to steward resources.